I've been working on perfecting this blueberry almond cake for years, and I'm finally delighted with the results.

 - Using a hand or stand mixer, whisk the sugar and butter until you achieve a thick, creamy consistency.

-- Add the egg yolks to the butter mixture one by one, while mixing continuously.
-Now add the milk or orange juice, vanilla extract (affiliate link), almond essence and lemon zest.
+- Add the egg yolks to the butter mixture one by one.
+Now add the milk, vanilla extract (affiliate link), almond essence, and lemon zest.

 - In a separate bowl, add the egg whites with a pinch of salt and whisk at a high speed until you see stiff peaks.

 - Now fold this gently into the yolk mixture.
 Sift the flour and salt into a separate bowl.
-Now carefully fold in with the mixture.
+Carefully fold in with the mixture.

 - Add the blueberries.
 Try not to mix too vigorously as you do not want the blueberries to be squashed or burst.